footlessbird/react-sns/README.md

 ### Why divided into front-end / back-end 'server' ? 🤷🏻‍♀️🤷🏼‍♂️

 Because the rolls are different🍴
-Front is to transmit mainly HTML/CSS nad JS files.
+Front is to transmit mainly HTML/CSS and JS files.
 On the other hand, Back is to store and handle data from Front accordingly.